 My father owned a couple houses in Portsmouth.
-One reminded me of a large two story frame house I had once lived in in Waco, Texas and the other reminded me of a garage apartment I had also lived in for a while in Waco.
+One reminded me of a large two story frame house in which I had once lived in Waco, and the other reminded me of a garage apartment I had also lived in for a while in Waco.
 People lived in both houses and were supposed to be paying $150 a month per house.
 The houses were in disrepair and I thought the larger house could be fixed up so even more people could be living in it.

-But he didn't seem to care whether there was a novation.
+He did not seem to care whether there was a novation.
 He simply wanted to go ahead and transfer the houses to me.
 I had the feeling that part of the reason he wanted to transfer the property was so I would have to stay in Portsmouth and take care of it; he wanted me there.

-Buckner showed up and I explained the transaction to him.
+Steve Buckner showed up and I explained the transaction to him.

-Finally my father and I went to the bank.
+Finally, my father and I went to the bank.
 I already owed the bank $296.
 My father was so anxious to complete the transaction that he wrote out a check to the bank for the $296.
-Then without a novation he signed the property over to me.
-Suddenly I was the new owner.
+Then, without a novation, he signed the property over to me.
+Suddenly, I was the new owner.

 Dream Epics Home Page

-Copyright 2011 by firstname.lastname@example.org
+Copyright 2021 by firstname.lastname@example.org